 And this part is tricky because the grant regulations don’t really tell you who to talk with at your funding agency.

-When you manage a federal grant, you probably do most of your interacting with the Federal Program Officer (PO) for your grant.
+When you manage a federal grant, you probably do most of your interaction with the Federal Program Officer (PO) for your grant.
 So, it seems logical that this would be the person who would approve your prior approval requests.

 But even though that seems to be the logical choice, that is NOT the correct choice for most prior approval.
 Instead, most approvals must be routed through the Grant Management Officer (GMO) at the federal agency.